Medical Case Management (Bachelor of Science or Post Baccalaureate Certification)

 Length of Program: 13 – 14 Credit hours

-Upon completion of the Medical Case Management Program
+Upon completion of the Medical Case Management Program students/graduates will:

 Criminal Background Check and Drug Screen Policy: